Philippines and the Spratly Islands: History

+Under the Commonwealth of the Philippines, the 1935 Constitution was adopted, reiterating the national territory of the Philippines, which included Scarborough Shoal and the Kalayaan or Spratly Islands.
+After regaining independence in 1946, the Philippines again asserted its claims to the Spratly islands.
+The Americans at the time discouraged the Philippines to avoid conflict with the Chinese government of Chiang Kai-shek, who was an ally of the United States.
+In 1946, Vice President Elpidio Quirino reiterated the "New Southern Islands", the forerunner name for Kalayaan, as part of the Philippines.

 Municipality of Kalayaan

 The Philippine assertion of sovereignty over the Spratly Islands began in May 1956, when Tomas Cloma, owner of a Philippine fishing vessel company, and director of the Philippine Maritime Institute, declared the founding of the new municipality called in Kalayaan.

 He "found" the islands while he, with his brothers and 40 crew, were "adventuring" in the South China Sea.
 Observing that there was no human settlement, nor national flag, present on them, he decided to establish the Kalayaan municipality.
 He posted a document in English, entitled Notice to the Whole World, on all features he claimed.
 His claim comprises about fifty features among the Spratly group.
 In September 1956, after the Republic of China occupied the largest island, Ligao Island (Itu Aba), Cloma decided to cede and sell all the territories of his state to the Philippines for one peso (US$0.50 of the time).
 Cloma wrote to Carlos Garcia, then Philippine Vice President and Foreign Minister, asserting that his claim was based on "discovery and occupation".
 Garcia replied that judging from the point of "occupation" and "proximity", there were no reasons for these islands and reefs not to be under Philippine jurisdiction.

 The Philippine government incorporated the Kalayaan group into Palawan Province as a municipality in April 1972, and claimed in 1974 that "Its location rendered it strategically important to Philippine national security".
 In 1978, the Philippine Presidential Decree No. 1599 was based on the fact that Kalayaan is within the Philippine 200-mile exclusive economic zone (EEZ).
 The Philippine claim extends over an area of 70,150 sq. nm.